 - Fail your smog test at a licensed smog test facility.
 Make sure to keep documentation.

-- Spend a minimum of $650 on emissions-related repair costs at a licensed smog repair station (you do not have to repair your vehicle at the same station it was originally tested).
+- Spend a minimum of $650 on emissions-related repair costs at a licensed smog check test and repair station (you do not have to repair your vehicle at the same station it was originally tested).
 The $650 can be a combination of repairs and diagnostics, but regular smog tests do not count towards the amount required.
 Note: CAP repairs and diagnostics qualify towards the $650.00.

 - Have your vehicle re-tested and, if it still fails the test, you may be eligible for the Repair Cost Waiver.